Utah Personal Injury

 📋 Insurance Coverage in Utah

 Utah is a no-fault state.
 Your own PIP coverage (minimum $3,000) pays your medical expenses first, regardless of who caused the accident.
-You can only step outside the no-fault system and sue the at-fault driver if your medical bills exceed $3,000 or you suffer serious injury, death, or permanent disability.
+You can only step outside the no-fault system and sue the at-fault driver for pain and suffering if your medical bills exceed $3,000 or you suffer death, dismemberment, permanent disability or impairment based on objective findings, permanent disfigurement, or a bone fracture (Utah Code § 31A-22-309).

 - Liability: Required — pays the other party if you cause an accident